List of police chiefs of Atlanta

 There have been many police chiefs of the Atlanta Police Department in the history of Atlanta, Georgia United States.

 The city shifted from a rural, Marshal/Deputy Marshal model in 1873.

-The current interim police chief is Darin Schierbaum.
+The current police chief is Darin Schierbaum.

-The city is in the process of conducting a nationwide search for a permanent chief.
+The city conducted a nationwide search for a permanent chief.
 Schierbaum succeeded former police chief Rodney N. Bryant.
 Bryant took the helm after former chief Erika Shields resigned following the killing of Rayshard Brooks.
-Bryant served as interim police chief until the city named him as chief in June of 2020.
-Chief Schierbaum joined the Atlanta Police Department in 2002.
+Bryant served as interim police chief until the city named him as chief in June 2020.
+Chief Schierbaum joined the Atlanta Police Department in 2002, was appointed interim chief in June 2022, and chief in October 2022.